sccn/eeg-ssl/README.md

 ## Installation
 - Install PyTorch for your respective system: https://pytorch.org/get-started/locally/
 - Install from your requirements.tsv file
+- If problems try pip uninstall braindecode; pip install git+https://github.com/braindecode/braindecode

+## Configure weights and biases

+### Online config
+- log in with Google
+- Under your name (top right) select the SCCN team
+- Then select eeg-ssl project

+### Local config

+- Ask for a key the first time.
+Select your name (top right) select the API key (copy)
+- To reset the local key (it is a global env variable)

 ## Run test model